ASE A7 Heating Air Conditioning Practice Test

 Answer C is wrong.
 The condenser receives high-temperature, high-pressure vapor from the compressor.
 The heat contained in the refrigerant passes through the condenser's fins into the atmosphere.

 Answer D is wrong.
 A non-contact infrared thermometer can be used to check for restrictions.
 The conversion in temperature from top to bottom should be smooth and even.

 25. An engine with a viscous fan clutch makes a whirring noise that increases with engine speed.
 Which of the following is MOST likely causing this condition?

 - C. A stuck/frozen fan clutch.

 - D. A leaking fan clutch.

 Answer A is wrong.
 Check for cracks and excessive wear, especially in plastic fan blades.
 They provide airflow through the radiator fins, transferring heat from the engine's coolant to the outside air.

 Answer B is wrong.
-Bent or missing blades cause an imbalance, resulting in damage to the water pump's bearings and seals.
+Bent or missing blades cause an imbalance, damaging the water pump's bearings and seals.

 Answer C is correct.
-A stuck/frozen viscous fan clutch makes a whirling sound that increases with engine speed.
+A stuck/frozen viscous fan clutch makes a whirring sound that increases with engine speed.

 Answer D is wrong.
 A viscous fan clutch contains silicon oil that can leak from the unit.
 The viscosity of this thick fluid is measured in CST or centistokes and wears over time.
 Check the unit for leaks through the seams and around the shaft.